Skip to content

 #13 – Do I have to hire a cover designer?

-If you prefer to oversee the design yourself, you can google and find many cover designers.
+If you prefer to oversee the design yourself, you can find many cover designers online.

-#14 – What is hybrid publishing, vanity publishing, and other things I’ve heard about?
+#14 – What are hybrid publishing, vanity publishing, and other things I’ve heard about?

 Let’s take a quick look at the terms used to describe different types of publishing.

 This is what most people think of when imagining themselves as authors.
-A New York publishing house purchases their book.
-It gives them an advance payment, handles the editing and other aspects of book production.
-Then it gets the books into the bookstores, and launches a marketing campaign to spur sales.
+A New York publishing house purchases their book, gives them an advance payment and handles the editing and other aspects of book production.
+Then it gets the book into the stores and launches a marketing campaign to spur sales.

 Self-publishing

 The author acts as her own publisher.
-This means she is responsible for the editing, book design, printing, distribution, marketing, and all other aspects of book publishing.
+She is responsible for the editing, book design, printing, distribution, marketing, and all other aspects of publishing.

 The author may literally do it all, may hire individual people or companies to handle various items, or may enlist the services of a self-publishing company to handle all of the chores.